tkruemmel/article-summarizer/README.md

 ### Deploying app through docker

-TODO: Explain the two apps.

-To build and then run docker conatiner of main api based app:
+To build and then run docker conatiner of main API-based app:

     docker build -t flaskapi:latest .
     LLM_HOME=api_only docker-compose --profile api_only up -d

-To run (and download) the smaller local llm version of the app:
+Once deployed app can be found at `http://0.0.0.0:8501/`

+Initially our application leveraged a locally downloaded, smaller LLM to generate summaries.
+Although this approach was abandoned fairly quickly due to the model's poor performance in favor of an API-based LLM, it is still available to run with the following commands:

     docker build -t flaskapi:latest .
     docker pull ollama/ollama:latest
     LLM_HOME=local_llm docker-compose --profile local_llm up -d

-Once deployed app can be found at `http://0.0.0.0:8501/`

-Other helpful docker commands:
+Docker commands for clean up:

+[!CAUTION]
+:warning: **System prune command will delete all unused containers, networks, and images, not just those from this project**

     docker-compose down
     docker system prune -a

-### Useful commands for running evaluation
+### Running the evaluation code

-Local virtual env commands:
+Create local virtual environment and install required packages:

     python3 -m venv evalvenv
     source evalvenv/bin/activate

-    deactivate

-To install requirements:
+    pip install --upgrade pip
     pip install -r requirements.txt

-To update requirements:

-    pip3 freeze > requirements.txt

-deepeval login:
+Login to deepeval and run test:

     deepeval login --confident-api-key {CONFIDENT_API_KEY}
-    deepeval test run test_togetherai.py
+    deepeval test run app/eval/test_gpt4omini.py

+Shut down virtual environment with:

+    deactivate